THE W.A. FRANKE COLLEGE OF BUSINESS

 Larry Wilson ('67) 2003

-Larry Wilson, 1967 B.S. in accountancy.
+Larry Wilson, JD, 1967 BS in accountancy.
 After NAU, Mr. Wilson earned a law degree from the University of Arizona.
 He was a CPA and a practicing lawyer before he made his way to radio.
 Prior to Mr. Wilson’s retirement, he was CEO of Citadel Communications Corporation, which was sold in 2001 to Forstman Little.
 1997 FCB Centennial Alumni; 2003 FCB Alumni & Faculty Hall of Fame

 Nomination Criteria